adamaratski/RdpAttackNotificator/README.md

 All settings are stored in RdpAttackNotificator.Service.exe.config file.

 Service can be configured for each type of OS.
-If current version was not found in OS list, default record is used.
+If current version is not found in OS list, default record is used.
 Default config contains search patterns for 'us' and 'ru' versions of OS.
 ```C#
 <OperationSystems>